artist

 Emmanuella's debut poetry collection documents the birth and death of a relationship, and the death of her sister.
 Each poem is an emotional time-stamp that plunges the reader into the depths of the author’s feelings as they burgeon and wane.
 The book reads like a diary and chronicles the boundaries of the things that we all feel: love, heartache, and pain that gives way to hope.

-Get a full-color printed copy here, or an eBook version on Amazon, Barnes & Noble, iBooks, Google Play, Kobo & Lulu for only $1.99!
+Get a full-color printed copy here, or an eBook version on Amazon, Barnes & Noble, iBooks, Google Play, Kobo or Lulu

 4.5 stars on Amazon